Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Conclusion

 The research was supported in part by the DIMACS 2006--2010 Special Focus on Discrete Random Systems, NSF grant DMS-0602942.
-Serge Gaspers is the recipient of an Australian Research Council Discovery Early Career Researcher Award (project number DE120101761).
-NICTA is funded by the Australian Government as represented by the Department of Broadband, Communications and the Digital Economy and the Australian Research Council through the ICT Centre of Excellence program.
+Serge Gaspers is the recipient of an Australian Research Council (ARC) Discovery Early Career Researcher Award (DE120101761) and a Future Fellowship (FT140100048), and acknowledges support under the ARC's Discovery Projects funding scheme (DP150101134).
+The research was done in part at Dagstuhl Seminars 10441 (Exact Complexity of NP-hard problems, 2010) and 13331 (Exponential Algorithms: Algorithms and Complexity Beyond Polynomial Time, 2013), and was presented at the latter. \end{acks}